 3. Do batching

 Since the early days of the bitcoin client, it has been possible to combine multiple bitcoin payments into a single transaction, significantly reducing overhead.
-Making one transaction that pays from one address to many is a very simple function that can save you a lot of money since the cost of adding an output to a transaction is much lower than the cost of adding an input (making a whole new transaction).
+Making one transaction that pays from one address to many is a simple function that can save you a lot of money since the cost of adding an output to a transaction is much lower than the cost of adding an input (making a whole new transaction).

 A number of wallets support batching, most notably: